vithaluntold/process/docs/USER_GUIDE.md

 ### Accessing the Portal

-1. **Navigate to the EPI X-Ray Portal**
+1. **Navigate to the EPI-Q Portal**
    - Open your web browser
-   - Go to your EPI X-Ray Portal URL
+   - Go to your EPI-Q Portal URL
-   - You'll see the landing page with the EPI X-Ray logo
+   - You'll see the landing page with the EPI-Q logo

 2. **Sign Up (First Time Users)**
    - Click the **"Sign Up"** tab on the right panel